This article contains affiliate links. Fight the New Drug may receive financial support from purchases made using affiliate links.

 It’s no secret that incest is an unfortunately common theme in pornography.

-In fact, a group of researchers recently analyzed common themes found in mainstream porn videos, finding that one in eight porn titles on three popular porn sites describes sexual violence.
+A group of researchers recently analyzed common themes found in mainstream porn videos, finding that one in eight porn titles on three popular porn sites describes sexual violence.

 The most frequent form of sexual violence in the sample—8,421 titles—was related to sexual activity between family members.
 Common terms included step, aunt, brother, cousin, dad, daughter, family, father, gran, incest, and mom.
-Even more disturbingly, the researchers found that representations of step relationships in porn titles were actually less common than blood relationships, with the majority of titles describing sexual activity between immediate family members.Vera-Gray, F., McGlynn, C., Kureshi, I., & Butterby, K. (2021).
+Even more disturbingly, the researchers found that representations of step relationships in porn titles were less common than blood relationships, with the majority of titles describing sexual activity between immediate family members.Vera-Gray, F., McGlynn, C., Kureshi, I., & Butterby, K. (2021).
 Sexual violence as a sexual script in mainstream online pornography.
 The British Journal of Criminology, doi:10.1093/bjc/azab035Copy

 Take, for instance, some of the highest-ranking search terms year after year on just one major porn site—like MILF, mom, stepmom, and stepsister.
 Presenting abusive, incestuous rape scenarios as sexual fantasies is deeply problematic, yet porn normalizes and fantasizes situations that should never be healthy or accepted in real life.